Persomatey/UnityCreateWithCodeSummer2020Prototypes/README.md

 Optional Challenge 1 |
 -------------------- |
-I did the optional challenge to fix the bugs in the auto flying game as well.
-A Simpple sideview flying game where the player controls the plane and is able to fly throught the obstacle course. |
+A Simple sideview flying game where the player controls the plane and is able to fly throught the obstacle course. |
 <i>I fixed all 8 parts of this optional challenge. </i> |

 Prototype 2 |